andyatkinson/anchor_migrations/README.md

 # ⚓ Anchor Migrations
 Anchor Migrations are SQL migrations with various restrictions, intended to be applied before ORM migrations, for a couple of specific use cases.

 Anchor migrations support a restricted set of DDL operations by design.
-They must be additive, not destructive, and they must be idempotent, meaning they can be applied repeatedly but are applied exactly once when they don’t already exist.
+They must be non-blocking, idempotent, meaning they can be applied repeatedly but are applied exactly once when they don’t already exist.

 ## Commands
 ```sh